Eshlyn greets you

 “So you can speak after all,” the Queen said lightly.
 “How refreshing, to see a fire beneath the veil.”

-Val’s hand found mine next, pulling gently toward my seat like a silent anchor.
+Val’s hand found mine next, pulling gently toward my seat like a silent anchor, but I didn’t sit.
+God, I just wanted to flip the table and bash her fucking face in.

 I didn’t respond.
 Couldn’t.
 My jaw was clenched tight enough to ache.

-This lying prick knows exactly what she did.
+This lying cunt knows exactly what she did.

 She folded her hands again.
 “Here is the truth: The parasite remains.
 It is evolving.
 Quietly, persistently, and must be contained, for everyone's safety.”
 She turned her attention to Dent now, but spoke to all of us.
 “This is not a crisis yet, but it will be.
 Before that happens, I intend to snuff it out.”